davidemiceli/sentiment-multilang/README.md

-## sentiment-multilang
+# sentiment-multilang
-#### Multilanguage AFINN-based sentiment analysis for Node.js
+### Multilanguage AFINN-based sentiment analysis for Node.js

 Sentiment is a Node.js module that uses the [AFINN-111](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) wordlist to perform [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) on arbitrary blocks of input text.

-It supports english, french, spanish, and italian language.
-For languages other than english, it use a locale transposition of AFINN-111 wordlist.
+It supports the following languages: English, French, Spanish, and Italian.
+For languages other than english, it uses a locale transposition of AFINN-111 wordlist.

-### Installation
+## Installation
 `npm install sentiment`

-### Usage
+## Usage
 ```javascript
 var sentiment = require('sentiment');